 Stable fluorescent probes may also enable blots to be stored and re-imaged later if they are protected from light.

-Found our Western blotting guide useful? sign up for more updates from JIR here
+Found Part 8 of our Western blotting guide useful? sign-up for part 8 here

 References